TobiasRobertEeksman/TDA-Mapper/README.md

 # TDAMapper (Mapper experiments on synthetic shapes)

 Tools to generate synthetic geometric datasets (meshes & paths), define filters, and run the Mapper algorithm.
-Results (graphs + PNGs) are saved per shape and can be collated into contact-sheet grids.
+Results (graphs + PNGs) are saved per shape and can be summarized in a grid image.

 ---